 Helena Stephens recalled a special act of political courage when her white grandfather drove her home in the middle of a Chicago rally during her youth.
 On one side of the car was a group of black and African-Americans and on the other side was white protesters.
 She recalled each peering into the car staring at her, a young black girl.

 “He never stopped protecting me the whole way home,” she said, adding that he never once abandoned her and her brothers even after their garage was bombed in a racial act.

-And James Whitefield won’t forget the time when he was a child, taking a walk with his mother in Champagne, Illinois when he saw the police.
+And James Whitfield won’t forget the time when he was a child, taking a walk with his mother in Champagne, Illinois when he saw the police.
 In his naivete, he decided to run around to see if the police would follow.

 “Mother knelt down and said, ‘You are a young black male.
 They will kill you.’”

-Today, Whitefield practices Dr. Martin Luther King Jr.’s words to love one’s neighbor and one’s enemy and has a good relationship with Bellevue’s police Chief Steve Mylett – a man he was taught to be his enemy.
+Today, Whitfield practices Dr. Martin Luther King Jr.’s words to love one’s neighbor and one’s enemy and has a good relationship with Bellevue’s police Chief Steve Mylett – a man he was taught to be his enemy.

 Shomari Jones, the Bellevue School District’s director of equity and Patrice Conner, a businesswoman and member of the Bellevue Alumni Chapter of the Delta Sigma Theta Sorority, also joined the panel discussion.

 Despite Bellevue’s “majority minority” demographics, meaning there are more people of color than white people, only 2.7 percent of residents are African-American or black, according to 2016 estimates from the American Community Survey, which is part of the Census Bureau’s Population Estimates Program.